nerdreich/wiki.md/docs/themes_create.md

 ### Template files

-Each of the `*.php` files mentioned below has to output a complete HTML page, starting with `<!doctype html>` and ending with `</html>`.
+Each of the `*.php` files mentioned above has to output a complete HTML page, starting with `<!doctype html>` and ending with `</html>`.
 Like **Elegant** you might want to use additional includes to output common elements like headers or navigation elements.

 * `view.php` is the main template responsible to render a page.